Smoothing a measure on a Riemann surface using Ricci flow: Nongradient Ricci solitons originating from measure data

 and we have an expanding Ricci soliton.

-This argument is not complete as written because we have not established uniqueness in this generality.
-However, it turns out that we have enough information from the discussion above to explicitly construct this soliton.
-In order to keep the constants as clean as possible we opt to analyse the soliton generated by flowing the initial measure in \eqref{soliton_initial_measure} scaled by a factor of $2\pi$. \begin{thm} On $\R^2$, the complete Riemannian metric $g_0=u_0(x,y)(dx^2+dy^2)$ defined by
+This argument is not complete here because we are not establishing uniqueness in this generality in this paper.\footnote{though see the later developments of \cite{TY4} and \cite{PT} that were made since this paper was first released.} However, it turns out that we have enough information from the discussion above to explicitly construct this soliton.
+In order to keep the constants as clean as possible we opt to analyse the soliton generated by flowing the initial measure in \eqref{soliton_initial_measure} scaled by a factor of $2\pi$.